 In Harry Potter and the Order of the Phoenix, J.K.
 Rowling wrote, “Indifference and neglect often do much more damage than outright dislike.”
 Silence, neglect, monotony, ignorance are slow and imperceptible but can consume your relationship.
 Listen well, pay attention, show adoration, spend time, and communicate with your partner in all manners possible.

 Do not be scared of revealing your fears, desires, motivations, reservations, and all the types of insecurities in a relationship.
 Facing your issues and talking about them is always better than hiding them away.
-The only thing that will hurt your relationship is a lack of communication, along with putting the bare minimum effort in the relationship.
+The only thing that will hurt your relationship is a lack of communication.

 While sharing all the responsibilities of life is the utopia everyone wants, it doesn’t work out like that at all times.
 And most of the relationships come with both the partners making some or the other tough choices.
 For a thriving relationship, it is crucial that you acknowledge every little thing your partner does for you.
 And why shouldn’t you?
 You deserve the same.